IBM 1750, 2750 and 3750 Switching Systems: Networking

 Widespread networks of systems became an important market for IBM.
-These multiple interconnected systems had central operating and control functions, tie-line busy back-up or rerouting via the public network, traffic saturation control, tie-line access restriction, network numbering up to 7 digits, remote paging, camping-on a remote extension, and adding a third party remotely.
+These multiple interconnected systems had central operating and control functions, tie-line busy back-up or rerouting via the public network, traffic saturation control, tie-line access restriction, network numbering up to 7 digits, remote paging, camping on a remote extension, and adding a third party remotely.

 Follow-on products

-By about 1984 IBM could see that there would be few sales by about 1986 of the dated-technology 1750 and 3750 and that IBM's French development centre in La Gaude was not successfully developing a replacement product.
-So in 1984, IBM bought the American company ROLM that had more than 20,000 PABXs installed in the USA.
-IBM planned the ROLM system to be marketed in Europe as the IBM 8750, to replace the 1750 and 3750: despite much IBM expenditure, this did not happen, largely because of the difficulty of modifying the ROLM product for European conditions.
+By 1984, IBM could see that there would be few sales by 1986 of the dated-technology 1750 and 3750 and that IBM's French development centre in La Gaude was not successfully developing a replacement product.
+So, in 1984, IBM bought the American company ROLM, that had more than 20,000 PABXs installed in the USA.
+IBM planned the ROLM system to be marketed in Europe as the IBM 8750, to replace the 1750 and 3750.
+Despite much IBM expenditure, this did not happen, largely because of the difficulty of modifying the ROLM product for European conditions.
 IBM then unsuccessfully negotiated to sell Siemens PABXs, before stopping marketing all PABXs.
-IBM continued to maintain 1750s and 3750s, before contracting others to maintain them into the 2000s — these were among those few IBM products to be still in use for nearly 40 years after their market introduction.
+IBM continued to maintain the 1750s and 3750s before contracting others to maintain them in the 2000s.
+These were among the few IBM products still in use for nearly 40 years after their market introduction.

 IBM 8750

-IBM bought land in Wootton Bassett just west of Swindon in England to build a ROLM factory for Europe — the land was not used.
-In 1987 IBM started to market the ROLM-derived IBM 8750 Business Communications System in Austria, Belgium, France, Germany, Italy, Luxemburg, and the UK.
-Principally for homologation, a few had been installed in IBM locations, such as IBM Havant and IBM Portsmouth in England – however none were installed in customer locations.
+IBM bought land in Wootton Bassett, just west of Swindon in England, to build a ROLM factory for Europe — the land was not used.
+In 1987, IBM started to market the ROLM-derived IBM 8750 Business Communications System in Austria, Belgium, France, Germany, Italy, Luxemburg, and the UK.
+Principally for homologation, a few had been installed in IBM locations, such as IBM Havant and IBM Portsmouth in England; however, none were installed in customer locations.

 The 8750 had from 91 to 3000 telephone extensions; up to 1000 simultaneous conversations; a computer based on a Motorola 68020; up to 16 IBM 8755 Operator Consoles; a 30MB fixed disk; main/satellite working with 3750s and 1750s; digital trunks in Belgium, Italy and the UK; and used ISDN and Systems Network Architecture (SNA) networks.